2015 Wootton Bassett rail incident: Previous incident

-On 12 July 2014, a charter train operated by WCRC, reporting number 1Z57, caused a lineside fire at Bell Busk, North Yorkshire, The train was headed by Hall-class locomotive 5972 Olton Hall, which was hauling a charter train from Carnforth, Lancashire to York.
+On 12 July 2014, a charter train operated by WCR, reporting number 1Z57, caused a lineside fire at Bell Busk, North Yorkshire, The train was headed by Hall-class locomotive 5972 Olton Hall, which was hauling a charter train from Carnforth, Lancashire to York.
 The fire was caused by a defect in the locomotive's ash pan which allowed a piece of burning coal to fall from the locomotive and land alongside the track.
-Following the incident, WCRC was served with a Suspension Notice, which had the effect that WCRC was banned from operating steam locomotives on that route.
+Following the incident, WCR was served with a Suspension Notice, which had the effect that WCR was banned from operating steam locomotives on that route.
 It raised the issue with the Access Disputes Committee (ADC), calling Network Rail's actions "partial and malicious".
 The Suspension Notice was later partly lifted, allowing operation on routes where there was deemed not to be an enhanced fire risk.

 An investigation found that the crew of the train had not been advised that there was a raised fire risk at the time.
-WCRC was found not to have co-operated fully with the investigation.
-The ADC found that WCRC's Safety Management System was deficient due to confusion over whether or not the crew of the train had been informed of the increased fire risk.
-WCRC failed to inform Network Rail of its plans to try to prevent future incidents of a similar nature.
-The ADC found that this was in breach of WCRC's Safety Management System.
-WCRC chairman David Smith instructed his staff that no further correspondence would be gone into over the matter.
-The ADC found that this instruction was prejudicial to the safe operation of WCRC's Safety Management System.
+WCR was found not to have co-operated fully with the investigation.
+The ADC found that WCR's Safety Management System was deficient due to confusion over whether or not the crew of the train had been informed of the increased fire risk.
+WCR failed to inform Network Rail of its plans to try to prevent future incidents of a similar nature.
+The ADC found that this was in breach of WCR's Safety Management System.
+WCR chairman David Smith instructed his staff that no further correspondence would be gone into over the matter.
+The ADC found that this instruction was prejudicial to the safe operation of WCR's Safety Management System.
 The instruction was later rescinded.
-WCRC was also found to be in breach of its Track Access Contract.
+WCR was also found to be in breach of its Track Access Contract.